Collierville Kroger shooting: Shooting

 A cashier told reporters that Thang came in while she was working and began to open fire almost immediately.
 He shot a coworker and a customer in front of the employee.
 Another employee described Thang finding her and her coworkers while they were hiding and shooting at them, hitting at least two.
 A third employee saw other employees and customers running towards her from the front of the store.

 Authorities began receiving 9-1-1 calls at around 1:30 p.m. reporting an active shooter situation at the Kroger store.
 The first police officers arrived on the scene at 1:34 p.m., and they began clearing the store by searching aisle by aisle.
 Officers discovered people hiding in freezers and locked offices as many had run away from Thang.
 He was later found dead at the back of the store from a self-inflicted gunshot wound.

 Victims

-A 70-year-old female customer was killed, and 13 others – ten employees and three customers – were wounded in the shooting.
+A 70-year-old female customer, Olivia King was killed, and 13 others – ten employees and three customers – were wounded in the shooting.
 One other individual checked into a hospital due to an anxiety attack.
 Regional One Health received nine patients, with four of them in critical condition.
 Methodist Le Bonheur received two patients; one underwent surgery, while the other was in stable condition.
 Saint Francis Hospital-Memphis received a twelfth patient.
 By September 26, all of the seriously and critically wounded patients were recovering.